 - A completed Form G-1145.

 - A completed Form I-983.
+Only pages 1-4 need to be completed when you apply.
 This form must be completed and signed by you and your employer.
+Please note, if you have multiple employers, you must work a minimum of 20 hours per week at each employer and submit a Form I-983 for each employer.
 Be sure to review our Tips for Completing Form I-983.
 If your employer has questions about the STEM extension or Form I-983, please direct them to the OGS Information for STEM Employers and the US government’s STEM OPT Hub.

 - Photocopies of all your previously issued I-20s; include I-20s from previous schools if applicable.
 You will also need to include a photocopy of the new I-20 with the OPT recommendation on it (see Step 4).
 If you are missing any I-20(s), review these instructions.

 - A photocopy of your F-1 visa (except for citizens of Canada and Bermuda)